leo-schick/AqBankingNet/src/AqBanking/docs/README.md

 AqBanking is a library for online banking and financial applications.

-The NuGet package is a wrapper using the linux _aqbanking_ library.
-For install instructions below.
+The NuGet package is a wrapper using the linux library _[aqbanking](https://www.aquamaniac.de/rdm/)_.
+For install instructions see below.

 Not all functions of the official library are be implemented into the .NET library wrapper.
 When there something you miss, feel free to send in a Pull Request on [GitHub](https://github.com/leo-schick/AqBankingNet).